karenaresearcher/AERA2022/README.md

 Users will need to make the following changes to the code:
 1) Set your own working directory
 2) Establish your file paths for different models.
 3) Run the code for each dataset - be sure to change the datafile name to the correct datafile.
-There are a total of seven datasets.
+There are a total of thirteen datasets.
 The datasets are named according to the following: missingness type (mar, mcar, or mnar), type of missing data (qual or quan), and percent of missing data (15 or 30).
+Dataset student-mat is the original complete dataset.

 All credit for the original code goes to Helwig, N. A. (2017).
 Adding bias to reduce variance in psychological results: A tutorial on penalized regression.
 The Quantitative Methods for Psychology, 13(1), 1-19. https://doi.org/10.20982/tqmp.13.1.p001